bredele/artery/Readme.md

 His motive was to avoid end up doing the same stuff all over again.
 He wanted an application that **keeps working and doesn't break** no matter what.

+**Don't be a fool!** There is great tools out there such as Backbone, Angular or Ember, but none of them give a structure to your web application.
+Because doing a scalable application is way more complicated than doing a todo list, you should take the time to architecture it.

+### Structure

+### Maintainability

+### Reusability

 ## Installation